gmcastil/vimrc/doc/log.md

 - Useful sidebar for running a quick shell - just background Vim with `<C-z>` and then run your shell commands and then `fg` to go back to Vim.

+36. Text processing can be saved in a vimscript (as a sequence of Ex commands) and then run

+37. Tracking open files with the buffer list
+- This is my first real exposure to the `[` and `]` keys, which are prefix keys